carlosas/phpat/README.md

 <h2></h2>

-**PHP Architecture Tester** is in an early stage, contributions are welcome.
+**PHP Architecture Tester** is open source, contributions are welcome.
 Please have a look to the [Contribution docs](.github/CONTRIBUTING.md).